 The first-generation Ring Video Doorbell was a metal clad rectangle that, as doorbells go, was fairly large.
 In that regard, the second-generation is the same - it's actually a tad bigger than the first.

 In the older model, you'd have to remove the entire doorbell from its backplate in order to charge it whenever the battery ran out every few months.
-With the second-gen model you don't need to do that - instead, simply unscrew the faceplate from beneath the doorbell, push a level/catch that holds the battery in place, and the battery slides out.
+With the second-gen model you don't need to do that - instead, simply unscrew the faceplate, push a level/catch that holds the battery in place, and the battery slides out.

-There's only one battery included as standard, so when charging you'll still be without a functioning doorbell for the few hours it takes to rejuice.
-However, it is possible to buy a second battery for £20 - meaning you'll not need to have any doorbell downtime.
+There's only one battery included as standard, so when charging you'll still be without a functioning doorbell for the hours it takes to recharge.
+There's no fast charging here, it takes an age.
+However, you can buy a second battery meaning you'll not need to have any doorbell downtime.
 Simply swap out the empty for a full one, then leave it in place until that one depletes over a few months - yep, months - and swap them back over again.

 Swappable faceplates is a new feature for the Ring Doorbell 2, too, with both a silver and matte black fascias to cover the bottom portion of the doorbell (where the button and its surrounding LED light right lives).